 His own favorite is the one-hundred percent whole-grain kamut above.
 Since he gave me one to take home, I was lucky enough to actually taste it.
 It had such a deeply aromatic honey flavor that I thought I had misunderstood and it contained both spelt and kamut.
 I checked with Dave and he confirmed that the only ingredients were organic whole kamut flour, water, sourdough culture and sea salt.

-organic whole wheat flour, organic whole rye flour, sourdough culture, and sea salt, it is a bread for connoisseurs, rich and wheaty but still light.
+The second one was the Foothill Round.
+Made of organic whole wheat flour, organic whole rye flour, sourdough culture, and sea salt, it is a bread for connoisseurs, rich and wheaty but still light.

-Milder in taste than the Foodhill Round, it is probably an excellent choice for those of Dave's customers who are transitioning to a hundred percent whole-wheat.
+The Valley Wheat is made of one hundred percent Sonora wheat, sourdough culture, water and sea salt.
+Milder in taste than the Foodhill Round, it is probably an excellent choice for those of Dave’s customers who are transitioning to a hundred percent whole-wheat.
 Of the four we took home however, my personal favorite, besides the kamut, was this one: